-It’s been a few months since I’ve got a new interest: Networking.
+It’s been a few months since I got a new interest: networking.

-I think that understanding Networking in depth will help me be better at what I do.
+I think understanding networking in depth will help me improve my work.

 I had never consciously touched upon the subject of networking but better late than never.